Why motivation isn’t enough: how structure builds results

 4. A routine that fits your life

-• Creating tailored programmes so you don’t waste time or energy
+• Build tailored programmes so you don’t waste time guessing

-It’s not about being told what to do — it’s about working with someone who helps you stay on track, get results, and build self-discipline.
+It’s not about being told what to do.
+It’s about having someone in your corner who keeps you consistent, safe, and progressing.

 Why discipline matters:

-• It helps you train on schedule, not when it’s convenient
+• Helps you train on schedule, not just when it’s convenient

-• It creates identity-based habits (“I’m someone who trains, no matter what”)
+• Creates identity-based habits: “I’m someone who trains, no matter what.”

-You’ve probably heard it before, but it’s worth repeating: consistency beats intensity.
-Fancy workout plans and all-out efforts don’t matter if you can’t stick to them.
-The real game-changer is doing the basics — well and often.
+Consistency will always beat intensity.
+Fancy workout plans and all-out efforts don’t matter if you can’t stick with them.

 Consistency means: